abderraouf-adjal/abderraouf-adjal/README.md

 * [**Svalinn firmware - ESP8266**](https://github.com/abderraouf-adjal/svalinn-firmware-esp8266): Firmware of an MQTT-based wireless IoT indoor alarm system (bachelor's graduation project).
 * [**ATmega328P template C99**](https://github.com/abderraouf-adjal/atmega328p_template_c99): A basic C99 template to develop firmware for the ATmega328P AVR-based micro-controller.

 * [**Embedded Type-C PID**](https://github.com/abderraouf-adjal/Embedded-PID): Portable implementation of Type-C PID controller with a flexible API and errors handling.
-Also an Arduino library.
+This can be used to control practical applications such as temperature regulation and balancing drones.
+It's also an Arduino library.

 ---
 ### Utilities: